FAQs

 Asking carriers to report latitude/longitude coordinates to six decimal places helps ensure that the HUBB portal will not reject separate locations as duplicates.
 That’s because latitude/longitude coordinates reported to six decimal places represent a spatial resolution of approximately four inches in the real world.
 There is little risk of actual deployment to two separate locations that are less than four inches apart.

 Yes.
 The HUBB provides a 7.6-meter buffer.
-This 7.6-meter buffer reflects the spatial accuracy of the census block boundaries and U.S. Census Bureau TIGER database, which has a published map accuracy for well-fined points (such as street intersections) of 7.6 meters at the 90 percent confidence level.
+This buffer reflects the spatial accuracy of the census block boundaries and U.S. Census Bureau TIGER database, which has a published map accuracy for well-defined points (such as street intersections) of 7.6 meters at the 90 percent confidence level.
 This means that if 10 random test points from the TIGER database are compared with ‘‘ground truth’’ – that is, if 10 random points from the database are compared with independently collected GPS coordinates – difference would be less than 7.6 meters in any direction for at least nine of the test points.
 The buffer also allows USAC to determine if latitude/longitude coordinates filed with the system fall within 7.6 meters of the eligible area boundaries, and will accept them even if they are outside of the eligible area but within 7.6 meters of the boundary.

-There are many GPS smartphone applications on the market.
-Some are free and some cost a modest amount.
-USAC does not recommend any particular GPS smartphone applications, but suggests that carriers evaluate several options to find one that meets their needs.
+There are many GPS applications, including smart phone applications, on the market.
+Some are free and some have a modest price tag.
+USAC does not recommend any particular GPS applications, but encourages carriers to evaluate several options to find one that meets their needs.
 Features to look for include the ability to: collect GPS data offline (when out of range of cell coverage), store and transmit GPS coordinates, and add a brief description or ID to GPS coordinates.
+USAC also does not recommend any particular mapping or geocoding applications, other than the state geocoders that a number of states have created using address points as reference data.
+For a list of currently-known state geocoders, please see: Geolocation Methods: A guide to successfully collecting broadband deployment data.